mchobbylong/wt-context-menu/README.md

 # 🧾 Windows-terminal-context-menu

+**[Simplified Chinese]** Language of text in the context menu in this fork is Simplied Chinese. 此分支中菜单的文字为简体中文。

 ![](https://raw.githubusercontent.com/kerol2r20/Windows-terminal-context-menu/master/Preview.png)

 Inspired from Windows terminal issue [Add "open Windows terminal here" into right-click context menu #1060](https://github.com/microsoft/terminal/issues/1060).
 Thanks to you all giants ❤

 Windows terminal is an excellent terminal.
 But it does not offer a basic function which is **right click context menu**!
 Without it, I have to `cd` to my working directory everytime.
 It's inefficient.

 So I wrote this script to deal with it.